skrylexx/POC_MongoDB_With_JS/README.md

 ## What's next ?

-#### Comments for a given film
+#### Movie section update

-You will be able to see each comments for a given film through its page (see http://localhost:3000/movie/[id] ).
+You will be able to see each comments for a given film through its page (see http://localhost:3000/movie/[id] ) and add one with a form.

-#### Form to add, sections to update or delete a film or a comment

-You will be able to add a film or a comment through a form in the web interface.
-By selecting a film or a comment, you will be able to update or delete it.

 #### User authentication and cookies

 Form to create an account and to log in.
 Cookies will be used to keep the user logged in and show him his comments.
 Cookies will also be used to show to the user his last researches and corresponding movies (by `genres`).

-#### Search by and optimisation
+Administrator accounts will be created to supervise the website and keep its community safe.

+#### Update or delete a comment

+Authenticated users will be able to update their comments or delete them.
+Administrators will be able to delete comment from anybody if he's not correct.

+#### Rating

+Soon, the rating feature would be added directly on the movie's page.
+You will need to be authenticated before rating to not pollute movie's reputation.

+#### Optimisations

-Some filters and a search bar will be added to make it easier to find a film.
-The search will be optimised to be faster (by loading films only if asked/needed)
+The search and the loading will be optimised to be faster (by loading films only if asked/needed)